jwoehr/qisjob/README.md

   -h, --help            show this help message and exit -i, --ibmq            Use best genuine IBMQ processor (default) -s, --sim             Use IBMQ qasm simulator
   -a, --aer             Use QISKit Aer simulator.
 Default is Aer statevector simulator.
 Use -a --qasm-simulator to get Aer qasm simulator.
-Use -a --unitary-
+Use -a --unitary-simulator to
-                        simulator to get Aer unitary simulator.
+                        get Aer unitary simulator.
   --aersimulator AERSIMULATOR
                         Use Qiskit AerSimulator.
 Can be invoked multiple times.
 Each invocation should be an argument pair, e.g., '--aersimulator backend=ibmq_lima'
   -b BACKEND, --backend BACKEND
                         Use specified IBMQ backend --qasm_simulator      With -a use qasm simulator instead of statevector simulator